Billaferd/QuantumNexus/Rules.md

 #### Terrain

 Terrain can be deployed during the deployment phase and may have similar restrictions to a unit.
-It may only be able to be deployed to the front row, back row, or both.
-Once the terrain is deployed, it will cause a passive status effect for all the units in the row it was deployed to.
-There can only be two terrain cards active for each row.
+Once the terrain is deployed, it will cause a passive status effect for all the units in the quadrant it was deployed to.
+There can only be two terrain cards active for each quadrant.

 #### Mission